A Bag of PrettyLitter

 Why Do Cats Knead You?

 Believe it or not, no one really knows why cats knead their owners and other people.
-However, there are a few theories - some may be valid and some have been disproved.
+Is it a sign of affection?
+Or some kind of instinctual behavior?
+There are a few theories - some may be valid and some have been disproved.

 Taken Away Too Soon